 Types of Probiotics

-There are different kinds of probiotics, and their health benefits are determined by the job that they do in the gut.
+There are different kinds of probiotics, and you determine their health benefits by the job they do in the gut.
 They must be identified by their genus, species, and strain level.
 Here is a list of probiotics and their possible health benefits:

 There are more than 50 species of lactobacilli that are naturally found in our digestive, urinary, and genital systems.
 Studies have shown Lactobacillus preventing yeast infections, urinary tract infection, irritable bowel syndrome (IBS), and antibiotic-related diarrhea.